Shumway Marine Banner

 13.1 The use of more than one mainsail, jib or spinnaker, or the alteration thereof, during the regatta.
 Damaged sails may be repaired or replaced with written permission from the race committee or jury.

-13.2 Notwithstanding the provisions of IYR Rules 54, 54.3, or 62, the following actions are prohibited while racing:
+13.2 Notwithstanding the provisions of US Sailing rules, the following actions are prohibited while racing:

 a.
 Sudden body movement forward or aft (ooching).